 It is often with great trepidation that managers begin the process of replacing a legacy system.
 One of the reasons that large trading system migration projects often run into trouble is they typically occur at 10-15 year intervals.
 Because they are not common projects, many executives tend to underestimate the complexity of changing their securities lending business systems, believing that project teams from others areas of the organisation will be able to manage the change.
-The securities lending business has become far more complex in the last decade from both a business and technological point of view.
 The project team needs people who understand the business and its systems.
 This may seem a fairly obvious point but it is surprising how many companies draft in people who have little or no experience of the industry.
 It is no longer an area which is the domain of the generic project manager, analyst or developer.

 The first rule of thumb is to not allow the selection process to become an emotional debate.
 Conducting an RFP (Request for Proposal) may be laborious but it is the key opportunity to make the right choice.
 It is extremely important that this is a joint business and IT led process and resources are not spared in analysing each vendor system.
 Be ready to test the vendors answers in the RFP, have the business users review the system themselves, don’t allow presentations made by the vendor to users to suffice, when buying a new car people expect a test drive, buying a new system should be no different.
 Thorough analysis at this stage is often perceived to be wasting time and money but this can be recouped many times over compared with a bad decision.

 Once a lead vendor has been singled out, a functional GAP analysis of current system processes compared with the vendor system should be carried out.
 What enhancements might be required of the vendor system to meet the businesses requirement?
 Companies often have functionally rich satellite proprietary systems that surround the less versatile legacy system.
 Will the vendor agree to bespoke requirements, how long will it take?
 Complete reliance on the RFP should be avoided.